+We take the address given at the point of application, not where you may move to if you are offered a place.
 Out of area places are very restricted; we can take up to 10% of students outside the catchment area.
-Applicants from outside the catchment area need to show unusual merit throughout each stage of the application process.
+Applicants from outside the catchment area need to show exceptional merit throughout each stage of the application process.